jpillora/ghostty-web/README.md

 ```

 This starts a local demo server with a real shell session.
 The demo server works best when run from Linux, but you can also try
 it on macOS.
 Windows is not supported (yet).
-Chrome is the only supported browser at the moment.

 <details>
 <summary>Development setup (building from source)</summary>